junginkoong/Dashboard/README.md

             can run monthly or daily to keep the database up-to-date

 Database := Non relational database would be best.
 There are no complex queries needed, and no strong links between tables
             required.
-Maybe Reddis might be best since it utalizes key-value for fast read operations.
+Additionally, write operation is only done maybe once a month.
+Reddis might be best since it utalizes key-value for fast read operations.

 Caching := We can utalize caching between the service and database layer such that the service first checks for cache
             then proceeds to database if no cache found.